 - University of Westminster

 Cost Of Living In London

 We’ll be blunt.
 Our London Student Housing Guide explicitly says London is not a cheap city to live in.
 In fact, it has been dominating the UK’s Most Expensive Cities to Live In charts for quite some time now.
 In 2019, the average monthly expenditure of students at London universities was around £900 – £93 above the national average.

 Depending on where you live in London, the cost of living changes.
 The cost of living in central London is higher than that of living further away from the city centre.
 The average cost is £485/month in London – £54above the national average of £431/month.

-Not only rent, pretty much every type of expenditure is higher in the capital compared to the rest of the country.
+Not only rent, but pretty much every type of expenditure is also higher in the capital compared to the rest of the country.

 You need approximately £100 to £200 monthly for Tube and overground rail in London and about £60 for a bus and tram pass.
 You can buy an Oyster photocard that gives discounts on travel on trains, tubes, buses, and trams.
 Cab fares in London are on the higher side with the base fare starting at £4 and £2.55 for every km thereafter.